Quick start

 When should I use the Siding Calculator?

 Use it when your task matches one of these common needs: Estimate vinyl, fiber cement, wood, or engineered siding squares.
 Convert wall square footage into 100-square-foot siding squares.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Siding Calculator doing with my inputs?